PNascimentoHabber/PythonCourse/Semana 0/README.md

 The purpose of this week is for you to become familiar with this tool.
 I will teach you the basics and some tips and tricks that I've used.
 However, the biggest takeaway is this:
 Whenever you're using your mouse to work with Jupyter Notebook, try to find a shortcut instead!
 If you do this enough times, you'll be a Jupyter Notebook pro in no time!
-Goodluck!
+Good luck!